 My name is Ali Rohrbacher and I was born and raised in Memphis, Tennessee.
 When I turned 18 I moved to the Pacific Northwest to attend The Evergreen State College, where I studied English Literature and Fine Art with no career-trajectory whatsoever.
 After graduating in 2012, and then almost immediately getting fired from my 1st real post-college job, I decided to move back to my hometown and figure out what to do with my life.
 While I was in school I had consistent anxiety about my lack of direction towards a potential career path, because I thought that I should have one, and I worried why I didn’t.
 After I moved back to Memphis I picked up some part-time work at various office jobs, though none were/are interesting enough to be described here.
 I had never imagined I could be comfortable or happy without a career path.
-I assumed I would find fulfillment when I figured out what I was supposed to do for a “living” as if it would just hit me one day, like a bus.
+I assumed I would find fulfillment when I figured out what I was supposed to do for a “living” as if it would just hit me one day.

 When I eventually got to a place of relative financial stability (i.e. was paying my bills, was no longer crashing on a friend-of-a-friend’s couch, and could afford to feed myself on a consistent basis) I still had no idea what I wanted to do.
 I was desperate to lose some senior-thesis-white-wine-and-white-cheddar-popcorn-weight, and to be healthier in general.
 I started baking everything I could from scratch, cooking a mainly plant based diet, and reading and learning everything I could about baking and different methods of food preservation.
 My attempt to be healthier turned into a major new hobby, one I was living vicariously through.
 I found more satisfaction and contentment trying a new canning recipe for pickled “dilly” beans, or trying to make my own bread for the first time, than I had ever derived from my academic pursuits.
 I find a very real sense of fulfillment in the cycle of meal planning, shopping for the right ingredients, bringing it all home, and making good food happen.